What are the customer-facing benefits of the standard?

 The range of investment levels ensures that the standard represents the diversity of organisations that make up the housing sector.

-Be part of the future of the UK housing data standard
+Be part of the next version of the UK housing data standard